Israeli PM vows to build in Jerusalem despite criticism

 Nimr Hammad, a spokesman for President Mahmoud Abbas told Palestinian radio the Palestinians may protest "to the (U.N.)
 Security Council and seek a resolution there" against Israel's latest settlement plans.

-(Writing by Maayan Lubell; Additional reporting by Noah Browning in Ramallah; Editing by Rosalind Russell)
+(Writing by Maayan Lubell; Additional reporting by Noah Browning in Ramallah; Editing by Jon Hemming)